Tongariro National Park: Heather

-In the early 20th century, park administrators, including John Cullen, introduced calluna heather to the park to make it suitable for grouse hunting.
+In the early 20th century, park administrators including John Cullen introduced calluna heather to the park to make it suitable for grouse hunting.
 Grouse were introduced in 1924, but within a few years had disappeared.
 The heather thrived, leading to criticism of its introduction as early as the 1920s because it threatens the ecological system and endemic plants of the park.
+Heather has caused the disappearance of native ferns, sedges and rushes and affected the growth pattern of red tussock.
+An underground fungus that has a symbiotic relationship with the tussock was also affected by the spread of heather.

-In 1996, the heather beetle, Lochmaea suturalis, was imported to deal with the invasive heather but initially this was not very successful.
+In 1996, the heather beetle Lochmaea suturalis was imported to deal with the invasive heather but initially this was not very successful.
 Between 1996 and 2018, only 5,000 ha of heather was damaged by the beetles.
 However research in 2021 showed that the heather beetles were spreading and had been killing the heather.
 Since 2018 the beetles have damaged more than 35,000 ha of heather, reducing cover in affected areas by up to 99% and thereby allowing native plants to recover.
 The New Zealand Defence Force no longer needs to spray herbicide on large parts of its training ground next to the national park.
 A 2024 study of heather in the park found that it was present over one third of the landscape of the park.
-Heather has caused the disappearance of native ferns, sedges and rushes and affected the growth pattern of red tussock.
-An underground fungus that has a symbiotic relationship with the tussock was also affected by the spread of heather.